Southern Squash Casserole with Buttery Ritz Cracker Topping

 Yellow Squash & Onion

-Preheat the oven to 350-375° Place the chopped squash and onion in a medium saucepan and cover with water.
-Bring to a boil, then turn down to a simmer.
-Cook until tender.
-It should only take 10-15 minutes.
-Check for tenderness with a fork.
+Preheat your oven to 350–375°F. Place the chopped squash and onion in a medium saucepan and cover them with water.
+Bring to a boil, then reduce the heat to a simmer.

-Place a wooden spoon over the top of the pan to keep the mixture from boiling over.
+Prevent Boil-Overs: Place a wooden spoon across the top of your pan while boiling the squash and onions.
+It helps prevent the water from boiling over.

 jeannie